Mathematics Courses

 This is an introductory course in partial differential equations.
 It covers the theory, methods of solution, and applications related to the three second order equations of mathematical physics (the Laplace’s equation, the heat equation, and the wave equation), and the nonlinear first order equations.

-Prerequisite(s): MATH 238 and MATH 586 or equivalent, or permission of instructor
+Prerequisite(s): MATH 238 and MATH 586 or equivalent or Instructor Permission

 MATH